keeporsweep/keeporsweep-desktop/README.md

 ```
 pip3 install pyinstaller
 ```
-2. Then use this command to build the application for your operating system:
+2. Then use this command to build the application for your operating system (use icon.icns instead of icon.ico when building on macOS):
 ```
 pyinstaller --name="Keep or Sweep" --onefile --noconsole --icon="images/icon.ico" --clean keeporsweep.py
 ```
-(Use icon.icns when building on macOS)
+3. The executable file will be in the `dist` subfolder.

 In case the icon was changed, we need to generate those again.
 Windows .ico uses the 256px icon and can be saved using [GIMP](https://www.gimp.org/), macOS .icns uses icons ranging from 16px to 1024px and can be generated using [png2icns](https://dentrassi.de/2014/02/25/creating-mac-os-x-icons-icns-on-linux/).